greenhost/certbot-haproxy/README.rst

     systemctl restart haproxy

-Now you can try to run Certbot with the plugin as the Authenticator and Installer, if you already have websites configured in your HAProxy setup, you may try to install a certificate now.
+Now you can try to run Certbot with the plugin as the Authenticator.
+Iff you already have websites configured in your HAProxy setup, you may try to install a certificate now.

 .. code:: bash